CactiLab/BYOTee-Build-Your-Own-TEEs/app2/tools/README.md

 # Project Build and File Creation Toolchain

-The following set of tools provides an example to build the BYOT hardware design, insecure execution in the PS side, BYOT runtime and security sensitive codes.
+The following set of tools provides an example to build the BYOT hardware design, insecure execution in the Hardcore System side, BYOT runtime and security sensitive codes.

 ### buildDevice
 Syntax: